U.S. shale firms cut budgets, staff as oil-price outlook dims

 The severity of the looming downturn is a matter of debate.

-Flotek Industries Inc (FTK.N), a supplier of oilfield chemicals, has cut staff twice this year.
+Flotek Industries Inc, a supplier of oilfield chemicals, has cut staff twice this year.
 CEO John Chisholm told Reuters that the industry is just “pumping the brakes” as it grapples with well-design issues.

 Matt Sallee, a portfolio manager at energy investors Tortoise Capital, expects a longer industry decline.